kakrusch/gramdev/README.md

 ### Future work
- - fronted PPs: "from where did they go?"
+ - fronted PPs: "from where did Mary appear?"

 ## Files